-Victor Chandler and Tax
+Victor Chandler and Tax Havens

-In 1999 Victor Chandler (now BetVictor) moved his bookmaking business off shore to Gibraltar in protest at the betting tax rates in the UK, selling his 41 shops to Coral.
+In 1999 Victor Chandler (owner of BetVictor) moved his bookmaking business off shore to Gibraltar in protest at the betting tax rates in the UK, selling his 41 shops to Coral.
 This allowed Victor to provide betting opportunities to world-wide clients, particularly from Asia, without paying UK tax.
 It also allowed UK punters to bet without paying the 9p/£ stake tax.

 It is believed it was this decision that led the then UK chancellor, Gordon Brown, to remove the betting tax in 2001.
-Saying that although he removed the tax paid directly by the punter new taxes were levied on the bookies profits earned in the UK and by this point the ship had largely sailed and most traditional bookies were running their online operation from abroad.
+Saying that, although he removed the tax paid directly by the punter, new taxes were levied on the bookies’ profits earned in the UK, and by this point the ship had largely sailed and most traditional bookies were running their online operation from abroad.

 2005 Gambling Act